-Under this cost category there can be real costs and one Simplified Cost Option, the unit cost for face-to-face events (Figure 6.).
+Under this cost category there can be real costs and one Simplified Cost Option, the Face-to-face events unit cost (fi.).

 Travel and accommodation costs of external experts and service providers (e.g., speakers, target group, stakeholders, steering group members), when they are crucial for reaching the project's results, are included in this cost category.